Fives ways to make the Christmas holidays count

 3. Be creative in the kitchen:

 From minced pies to gingerbread men, there are plenty of reasons to spend time with your teen in the kitchen this Christmas.
 If your teen is already an experienced cook, you could allow them to prepare a festive meal, such as Christmas breakfast or Boxing Day lunch.
-If this seems too adventurous, how about getting them to decorate Christmas cookies or prepare a special treat, such as Christmas pudding?
+If this seems too adventurous, how about getting them to decorate Christmas cookies or prepare something special, such as Christmas pudding or family treats?

-Lots more businesses are now offering online work experience, so your teen could benefit from doing some virtual work experience this holiday.
+Lots of businesses now offer online work experience, so your teen could benefit from doing some virtual work experience this holiday.
 Virtual work experience gives them the opportunity to gain experience in the workplace, develop their skills, boost their employability and explore new industries and job roles.
-To learn more about virtual work experience opportunities, click here.
+If that seems to onerous, they could go online to find a competition to enter.
+If they win or are acknowledged as a good entry, it can be a great confidence booster.
+However, win or no win, entering a competition demonstrates initiative, intellectual curiosity, drive, research skills, preparation and organisation - all great qualities in the eyes of future interviewers.

 5. Volunteer Together: